-Tip: For C++ applications, the configuration file can be a nice way to set the behavior of the application at runtime without having to recompile the code.
+Tip: For C++ applications, the configuration file offers a convenient way to set the behavior of the application at runtime without needing to recompile the code.

 This example uses the following configuration file to configure the parameters for the replayer and Holoviz operators.
-The full list of parameters can be found at operators-video-stream-replayer and operators-holoviz.
+The full list of parameters can be found at VideoStreamReplayerOp and HolovizOp.